Quick Facts

 Camping/Hiking:

-Camp Petosega – 90 RV and campsites and swimming beach on Pickerel Lake.
+Camp Petosega – 90 RV and campsites and a swimming beach on Pickerel Lake in Alanson.
 231.347.6536.

 Little Traverse Conservancy Nature Preserves – Protects 70,000 acres of land in this area and 136,000 overall.
-Activities to enjoy: educational walks, birdwatching, nature study, photography.
+Activities to enjoy: educational walks, birdwatching, nature study, and photography.

 Golfing: